The excitement of Solar Cycle 25 could last up to 11 years for members of the Highland Lakes Amateur Radio Club.

 Right after he got his license from the Federal Communications Commission, a friend lent him some equipment, but neither of them had an antenna.

-Chitwood took a box spring from a pile of rubble intended for breakage and hung it in a tree about 6 feet above the ground.
+Chitwood took out a box spring from a pile of rubble intended for breakage and hung it on a tree about 6 feet above the ground.
 He ran a transmission line from the equipment to the metal springs and stuck a grounding rod into the ground under the tree.

 “I literally made my first call using an old set of bed springs as an antenna,” he said.
 “I made a CQ, a call that I wanted to talk to someone about.
 A gentleman from Kodiak Island, Alaska answered me.